OpenNebula/docs/source/release_notes/release_notes/known_issues.rst

 * `#2292 <http://dev.opennebula.org/issues/2292>`_ sunstone novnc send ctrl-alt-del not working in Firefox
 * `#1877 <http://dev.opennebula.org/issues/1877>`_ if syslog enabled disable the logs tab in the VM detailed view
-* `#3376 <http://dev.opennebula.org/issues/3376>`_ If a federation zone is not reachable, the zone list is not populated and the user cannot switch to other working zone